 On October 16th, 2013, thirty visual arts students and two faculty members from University of North Carolina School of the Arts spent the day at Penland as part of the William R. Kenan, Jr. Fellowship Program, made possible by the Thomas S. Kenan Institute for the Arts.
 Students and their teachers toured the Penland Gallery, Resident Artist studios, and all of Penland’s teaching studios.
 They were also treated to special demonstrations in the iron and glass studios.

 An Interview with Bailey Glass

-Bailey Glass, who graduated from UNCSA in 2012, took David Burtt's 5th session workshop Building from Blacksmithing Fundamentals in the iron studio with her Kenan fellowship.
-This fall, she began classes at the Kansas City Art Institute.
-While she was here this summer, our delightful development intern Lauren Wilson sat down with her and recorded her thoughts on life, art, iron, and the Penland experience.
+Bailey Glass, who graduated from UNCSA in 2012, took David Burtt's fifth session workshop Building from Blacksmithing Fundamentals in the iron studio in the summer of 2012 with her Kenan fellowship.
+That fall, she began classes at the Kansas City Art Institute.
+While she was here, our delightful development intern Lauren Wilson sat down with her and recorded her thoughts on life, art, iron, and the Penland experience.

 For information about William R. Kenan fellows and the classes they took at Penland, as well as special events and artist talks related to the program, click the links below.